cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 The output will be either:
 * Activation is still in progress,
 * Activation is done.
-The message will state how many users were initially for the scan, a number of WP sites with successfully activated suite, and the total number of WP sites scanned.
+The message will state how many users were initially for the scan, a number of WordPress sites with successfully activated suite, and the total number of WordPress sites scanned.

 ### Disable AccelerateWP for a particular user